-Certainly, there are large differences between the asset structures of companies in different industries.
+Indeed, there are significant differences between the asset structures of companies in different sectors.
 There are also striking differences between the asset structures of companies in the same industry, which have different business models.

-Exhibit 6 below shows how asset structures can vary, substantially, between industries.
-The image shows the asset structures for companies in three different industries: Technology, Insurance, and Heavy manufacturing.
+Exhibit 7 below shows how asset structures can vary, substantially, between industries.
+The image shows the asset structures for companies in three different sectors: Technology, Insurance, and Heavy manufacturing.

 These structures differ from each other in a quite a few ways.
 A few striking differences include the following points.

 For Cummins (a diesel engine producer), "Current assets" in four segments account for 61% of the asset base.
 And, Cummins next largest asset component, not surprisingly, is property plant and equipment.

 Current assets are also a significant component for Hewlett-Packard (a technology company) at 38% of the asset base, but property, plant equipment's share of the asset base is only 10%.